 Then I sprayed my dresser using the Gold paint.
 I ended up using three coats of this paint, and I was worried the entire time.
 While I could tell that this paint was shimmery, it did not look gold.
 In fact, when I sprayed it on, it looked peach.
 I am not going to lie, each coat made it worse and I went to bed nearly in tears that evening.

 But overnight, the magic happened!
-Once my dresser had three full coats of gold paint and was allowed to sit over night, it turned into the most beautiful gold finish ever!
+Once my dresser had three full coats of gold paint and was allowed to sit overnight, it turned into the most beautiful gold finish ever!
 Whew!
 My panic subsided and I was finally able to enjoy how beautiful this dresser turned out!

 I added new knobs to the dresser for a little extra bling!
 (I thought these faux crystal knobs would be perfect for this fun, art deco style dresser!)

-It has a modern and vintage feel to it, all at the same time!
+This Ikea Tarva dresser now has a modern and vintage feel to it, all at the same time!

 I haven’t completely decided where it will go yet, but I think it may have a home in my piano room, holding my piano books that so desperately need a home.